-Budget Mentality Versus Net Worth Mentality
+Budget Mentality versus Net Worth Mentality

 One of the mantras that we hear a lot in the world of personal finances is “budget, budget, budget.”
 But is this type of mentality really the best way to build wealth?
 More and more, some in the personal finance realm are starting to switch to a net worth mentality in order to better define progress on the road to financial independence.